chimera-linux/chimera-linux.github.io/_docs/installation/zfs.md

 # apk add linux-rpi-zfs-bin
 ```

+Note that the `linux-stable` kernel that tracks the latest stable branch
+is not guaranteed to work with ZFS, so it does not come with installable
+binary modules.

-If you have your own kernel:
+If you have your own kernel, or a kernel without ZFS binary modules, you
+can try managing the ZFS modules via CKMS:

 ```
 # apk add zfs-ckms